Updated on June 11th, 2026

 St Kilda Beach

-Because of its proximity to the city center, St Kilda Beach is one of the popular beaches in Melbourne.
-Today St Kilda is the prime tourist destination on one of the most picturesque points of the Bay.
-Being Melbourne’s most fashionable suburbs, St Kilda is home to the wealthiest people.
+Because of its proximity to the city centre, St Kilda Beach is one of the most popular beaches in Melbourne.
+Today, St Kilda is the prime tourist destination on one of the most picturesque points of the Bay.
+Being Melbourne’s most fashionable suburb, St Kilda is home to the wealthiest people.

-In the mid of 20th century, this area was dominated by prostitutes and drug dealers.
-The haunt of prostitutes and druggies now has been pushed to some outer parts of the city.
+In the mid-20th century, this area was dominated by prostitutes and drug dealers.
+The haunt of prostitutes and druggies has now been pushed to some outer parts of the city.
 I found the shops and eating areas on the busy Fitzroy and Acland Streets.
 Carlisle Street is the right place if you prefer European delights.

 The safe and sandy beaches of St Kilda offer you the best place for many outdoor activities like windsurfing, sailing, kite surfing, rollerblading, beach volleyball, jet-skiing, waterskiing, and sunbathing.

 St Kilda Pier is the most famous attraction on St Kilda’s beach.
 Constructed in 1853, the wooden structure was originally used for loading timbers and other materials.
-At the end of the pier, the iconic kiosk was built in 1904, which got destroyed in a fire in 2003 but was rebuilt soon.
+At the end of the pier, the iconic kiosk was built in 1904, destroyed by fire in 2003, and rebuilt soon after.
 The pier is a popular destination for cycling, roller-skating, strolling, and fishing.
 At the end of the pier, there is also a ‘ Little Blue Restaurant’ where you can enjoy a fantastic range of foods and local wines.

 Brighton Beach

 Having the reputation of being the cleanest of the many beaches along Port Phillip Bay, Brighton Beach is near St Kilda.
-Golden sand and sparkling blue water, and bright, colorful “beach huts” make it a colorful beach.
-The beach huts, symbolic of Melbourne Australia, and its beach suburbs, command high prices when they come up for sale.
+Golden sand and sparkling blue water, and bright, colourful “beach huts” make it a colourful beach.
+The beach huts, symbolic of Melbourne, Australia, and its beachside suburbs, command high prices when they come to market.

 Beach walks, sunbathing, swimming, sightseeing, fishing, and kite surfing are popular activities on this beach.
 There are a few excellent restaurants around with good beach views, including a café/bar and a restaurant at Middle Brighton Sea Baths.
 You can also glimpse the city at the end of the beach.
 Brighton Beach is popular with both locals and tourists visiting the Melbourne area.